secureCodeBox/secureCodeBox/README.md

   * Kibana
   * MySQL

-It also mounts the `./processes` folder as a volume for your custom processes.
+It also mounts the `./plugins` folder as a volume for your custom processes or storage providers.
 Just pass your custom-processes.jar to that directory.
 ```
 docker-compose up
 ```

 # Providing own processes
-Just put your `custom-process.jar` to the  `./processes` folder.
+Just put your `custom-process.jar` to the  `./plugins` folder.

 # Developing own processes